 They require running a Line Set that carries refrigerant into and out of the garage.

-They also need electrical and a thermostat hooked to the unit.
+They also need electrical and control wires to the unit.

 Installing a heat pump into a garage is done all the time by DIY type individuals.